SpeedyWeather/TravellingSailorProblem.jl/docs/src/submit.md

-# Submit to the travelling sailor problm
+# Submit to the TravellingSailorProblem

 The easiest is to have a look a existing submissions listed in [List of submissions](@ref) and get some inspirations from